 We pay poll workers their hourly rate for training.
-We generally can only pay each poll worker to attend one training session per election.
-Chief inspectors are paid to watch the webinar and attend chief training.
+We can only pay each poll worker to attend one training session per election.
+The only exception is for chief inspectors.

 Paychecks are issued about three weeks after an election.
 Direct deposit is available.